binary-cats/laravel-twilio-webhooks/README.md

 **Please make sure your configured keys are lowercase, as the package will automatically ensure they are**

+### Programmable Messaging (Outbound) Webhook Event Types

+At the time of this writing, the following event types are used by Programmable Messaging Webhooks:

+- `queued`
+- `canceled`
+- `sent`
+- `failed`
+- `delivered`
+- `undelivered`
+- `read`

+For the most up-to-date information and additional details, please refer to the official Twilio documentation: [Twilio Programmable Messaging: Outbound Message Status in Status Callbacks](https://www.twilio.com/docs/messaging/guides/outbound-message-status-in-status-callbacks#message-status-changes-triggering-status-callback-requests).

 ### Handling webhook requests using jobs
 If you want to do something when a specific event type comes in you can define a job that does the work.
 Here's an example of such a job: